-Whilst I accept that the above are findings based on cases that the RECC were looking at, and different to this case, yet the findings do suggest that there were conduct concerns in the areas that relate to Mrs D's complaint around the time that she was sold her system.
+Whilst I accept that the above represents findings based on different cases the RECC were looking at, the findings do suggest that there were conduct concerns in the areas that relate to Mrs S's complaint around the time that she was sold her system.

-Creation hasn't provided evidence to dispute what Mrs D said happened.
-Yet with no meaningful prior interest, Mrs D left the meeting having agreed to an interest-bearing loan, with a monthly repayment of around £154 payable for ten years.
-Given her lack of prior interest and the financial burden she took on, I find Mrs D's account of what she was told by M to be credible and persuasive.
+Creation hasn't provided evidence to dispute what Mrs S said happened.
+Yet with no prior interest, Mrs S left the meeting having agreed to an interest-bearing loan, with a monthly repayment of around £86, payable for five years.
+And I have considered that Mrs S told us that at that time she was retired.
+Given her lack of prior interest and the financial burden she took on, I find Mrs S's account of what she was told by M to be credible and persuasive.
 The loan is a costly long-term commitment, and I can't see why she would have seen this purchase as appealing had she not been given the reassurances she's said she received from M.

-I have noted that our investigator thought that Mrs D's testimony seemed persuasive and explained why they thought that in their assessment.
+I have noted that our investigator thought that Mrs S's testimony seemed persuasive and explained why they thought that in their assessment.
 I have noted that Creation has not responded to that assessment.

-For the solar panels to pay for themselves, they would need to produce combined savings and FIT income of around £1,848 per year.
-I have not seen anything to indicate Mrs D's system was not performing as expected but Mrs D's system did not produce sufficiently to meet the loan repayments.
+For the solar panels to pay for themselves, they would need to produce combined savings and FIT income of around £1,041.48 per year.
+I have not seen anything to indicate Mrs S's system was not performing as expected but Mrs S's system did not produce sufficiently to meet the loan repayments.
+When it became clear to Mrs S that she wasn't receiving he expected levels of performance, she bought a booster for £2,000.
+Looking at the FIT payments summary, it appears the booster became active in roughly October 2017 - when the system's productivity went up by approximately 10%.
+However, even then, the evidence suggests the solar system was not self-funding.

 So, the statements made by M were not true.
-I think the salesman from M must reasonably have been aware that Mrs D's system would not have produced benefits at this level.
-Whilst there are elements of the calculations that had to be estimated, the amount of sunlight as an example, I think the salesman would have known that Mrs D's system would not produce enough benefits to cover the overall cost of the system in the timescales stated verbally to Mrs D.
+I think the salesman from M must reasonably have been aware that Mrs S's system would not have produced benefits at this level.
+Whilst there are elements of the calculations that had to be estimated, the amount of sunlight as an example, I think the salesman would have known that Mrs S's system would not produce enough benefits to cover the overall cost of the system in the timescales stated verbally to Mrs S.

-Considering Mrs D's account about what she was told, and the documentation she was shown at the time of the sale, and in the absence of any other evidence from Creation to the contrary, I think it likely M gave Mrs D a false and misleading impression of the self-funding nature of the solar panel system.
-On balance, I find Mrs D's account to be plausible and convincing.
+Considering Mrs S's account about what she was told, and the documentation she was shown at the time of the sale, and in the absence of any other evidence from Creation to the contrary, I think it likely M gave Mrs S a false and misleading impression of the self-funding nature of the solar panel system.
+On balance, I find Mrs S's account to be plausible and convincing.

-I consider M's misleading presentation went to an important aspect of the transaction for the system, namely the benefits and savings which Mrs D was expected to receive by agreeing to the installation of the system.
+I consider M's misleading presentation went to an important aspect of the transaction for the system, namely the benefits and savings which Mrs S was expected to receive by agreeing to the installation of the system.
 I consider that M's assurances in this regard likely amounted to a contractual promise that the solar panel system would have the capacity to fund the loan repayments.
-But, even if they did not have that effect, they nonetheless represented the basis upon which Mrs D went into the transaction.
-Either way, I think M's assurances were seriously misleading and false, undermining the purpose of the transaction from Mrs D's point of view
+But, even if they did not have that effect, they nonetheless represented the basis upon which Mrs S went into the transaction.
+Either way, I think M's assurances were seriously misleading and false, undermining the purpose of the transaction from Mrs S's point of view